damianhakert/damianhakert.github.io/source/posts/2016-10-18-getting-started-with-gitlab-workflow-issues-and-merge-requests.html.md

 ![issues and MR templates - dropdown menu screenshot](#)

-## Milestones
+### Milestones

-Milestones are the best tool you have at GitLab to track the work of your team based on a common target, in a specific date.
+[Milestones][post-amanda] are the best tool you have at GitLab to track the work of your team based on a common target, in a specific date.

 The goal can be different for each situation, but the panorama is the same: you have a collection of issues and merge requests being worked on to achieve that particular objective.